NYCPlanning/Geosupport-UPG/docs/appendices/appendix12.md

 ## <span id="appendix12.1">Introduction</span>

-<u>**IMPORTANT MAINFRAME ANNOUNCEMENT**</u>
+<u>**IMPORTANT MAINFRAME, COW AND MSW ANNOUNCEMENTS**</u>

-<b>Beginning with Version 19.3, enhancements to Geosupport (such as new fields and new functions) are made available and supported only for applications running in a non-mainframe environment (NMF), e.g. Desktop Edition, GeoX, .net, and Linux.</b>  Enhancements to Geosupport will continue to be implemented for non-mainframe environments.
+<b>Beginning with Version 19.3, enhancements to Geosupport (such as new fields and new functions) are made available and supported only for Character-Only Work Area (COW) applications running in a non-mainframe environment (NMF), e.g. Desktop Edition, GeoX, .net, and Linux.</b>  Enhancements to Geosupport will continue to be implemented for non-mainframe environments.

 It is therefore important for users to convert any existing mainframe applications to a non-mainframe environment.

-Note also, as of January 1, 2020, Mainframe-Specific Work Areas (MSWs) will no longer be supported.
-It is therefore essential that users convert their MSW applications to the COW format, in a non-mainframe environment.
+<b>Note also that as of January 1, 2020, Mainframe-Specific Work Areas (MSWs) are no longer  supported.
+It is therefore essential that users convert their MSW applications to the COW format, in a non-mainframe environment.</b>

 =====================================